CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-5/bounce/bounce_1.md

 Nice!
 Now that you have the code complete.
 Test it out and see if you can get onto the antenna to place the beacon!

-*Note - You can modify the duratiob and amplifier for the `LEVITATION` effect if you are finding the jumping is a little difficult.*
+*Note - You can modify the duration and amplifier for the `LEVITATION` effect if you are finding the jumping is a little difficult.*

 ![Bounce path](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-5/bounce/bounce_path.jpg)